gmc-code/PC-app-development/docs/tk_widgets/tk_entry.rst

 ---------------

 | The `tkinter.Entry` widget provides an input field.
-| To create an entry widget the general syntax is:
+| To create an entry widget the general syntax is (assuming import via "import tkinter as tk")

 .. py:function:: entry_widget  = tk.Entry(parent, option=value)